 In the last few years in the United Kingdom, there have been many caustic chemical assaults on women.

 Children tend to suffer chemical injuries in the home; whereas, adults suffer chemical injuries in the workplace.

 Chemical burns cause damage as a result of irritant properties, acidity/alkalinity, concentration, form, amount of contact, the length of exposure, and location of contact.
 For example, contact with a mucosal surface such as the eye is likely to cause earlier and more extensive damage than contact with intact skin where there may be some barrier protection.
 After inadvertent or intentional ingestion, there will be prompt contact with the mucosal surface and both direct and absorptive toxicity.

-After exposure to an alkaline agent, the -OH moiety causes injury due to liquefaction necrosis (mnemonic tip: alkaline has an "L"), which leads to often irreversible changes in the protein matrix.
+After exposure to an alkaline agent, the -OH moiety causes injury due to liquefaction necrosis, which leads to often irreversible changes in the protein matrix.
 Additionally, there is vascular damage that can create a local or systemic effect.

-Acidic agents cause coagulation necrosis (mnemonic tip: acidic has a "C"), which leads to cytotoxicity.
-Additionally, there are mucosal or skin changes which may prevent further toxicity and limit absorption.
+Acidic agents cause coagulation necrosis, which leads to cytotoxicity.
+Additionally, there are mucosal or skin changes that may prevent further toxicity and limit absorption.

 Overall, alkaline agents are more toxic than acidic agents, due to the irreversible changes in protein and tissue damage.